128technology/docs/docs/ts_connecting_to_routers.md

 [t128@conductor ~]$ scp -F /var/lib/128technology/connect/nodeIdentifier t128@node1.router1:/var/log/128technology/128T_wan.pcap /tmp
 ```

 Just as with SSH, we can pass the `nodeIdentifier` file using `-F` as an argument to `scp`.
-This command will copy the `128T_wan.pcap` file from the 128T's log directory to the conductor's filesystem in /tmp.
+This command will copy the `128T_wan.pcap` file from the SSR's log directory to the conductor's filesystem in /tmp.

 Here's another example, using `sftp`.